skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They have breakfast and prepare their horses for travel.
 As the sun comes up, they see a crowd has gathered at the northern gate.
 Some people are weeping and there seems to be some trouble.
-Thordek heads over and speaks to the Magistrate, who is waiting at the gate, looking tense.
+Thordek heads over and speaks to the magistrate, who is waiting at the gate, looking tense.

 Magistrate Stonefist explains that two strange creatures attacked